Hofma Preserve Near Looking Glass B&B, Grand Haven

 If it’s just the two of you and you’re flexible about where to go, you may not need to plan so far ahead.

-By waiting to see the progression of fall in Michigan, you’ll often be able to score a last-minute weekend getaway in or near harbor towns like South Haven and Lexington, trendy towns like Saugatuck, Traverse City and Charlevoix or in towns everyone should get to know, such as Bay City, Jonesville, Manistee, Marine City, Mount Pleasant and Whitehall.
+By waiting to see the progression of fall in Michigan, you’ll often be able to score a last-minute weekend getaway in or near harbor towns like South Haven, Lexington, Whitehall, and Ludington, trendy towns like Saugatuck, Traverse City and Charlevoix or in many other Michigan towns everyone should get to know.
 Just to name a few.

 And if your getaway to experience fall in Michigan can be on days Sunday through Thursday, you’ll find not only last-minute availability at many desirable B&Bs but also special offers that will add value or shave your bill.